GET STARTED IN HISTORICAL FICTION: WORKSHOP SERIES

 This workshop is for people who want to start writing the first chapter of their historical novel.
 Taking that first step can feel daunting, but this workshop will walk you through it and provide you with the support and feedback you need.

-Workshop three will begin on 23 March 2020 and finish on 4 May 2020.
+Workshop three will begin on 31 October 2022 and finish week commencing 5 December 2022.
 There will be assignments in weeks one, two, three, and five.

 Week one: Plan your first chapter

 For assignment one, you’ll plan your first chapter, using our checklist to ensure it contains the key elements necessary to hook your reader.